ar3s3ru/website/content/posts/2020-11-05-backend-service-in-rust-part-1.md

 ## Repository Setup

-This is the least favorite part of many people.
-However, I find it of great importance to get it right, just as much as the actual code we're going to write.
+This might probably be the least favorite part of the development cycle for many people.

-In this section, we're going to discuss: package structure, Continuous Integration pipeline, configurations, etc.
+However, I find it of great importance to get it right, just as much as the actual code we're going to write: it will help us write code that actually matters, faster.

-It's important to setup all the small things as soon as possible, in order to keep productivity high during the implementation phase.
+In this section, we're going to discuss: package structure, Continuous Integration pipeline, etc.

 ### Create a new crate